Azure/azure-powershell/src/Migrate/docs/New-AzMigrateHCIServerReplication.md

 ```

 ### -MachineId
-Specifies the machine ID of the discovered server to be migrated.
+Specifies the machine ARM ID of the discovered server to be migrated.

 ```yaml
 Type: System.String